openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 In the diagram above, each system needs:

-- a key pair for client & server connections
+- a key pair for client and server connections
 - to have the public keys of each system it is connecting to

 So what do we need to do?
 Drop into a CLI and start generating keys on